© Dru Kennedy Photography 709-640-1231 dru@drukennedy.com Shot for Target Marketing - Newfoundland & Labrador Tourism 2024

 Gander Bay Ward Councilor, Calvin Francis

 Calvin was born in Clarke’s Head, Gander Bay, to a family of 9 children.
-He has lived there for 64 years and has been married for 35 years to his wife Anne.
-They have two children and two grandchildren.
+He has lived there for most of his life.
+Calvin married Anne and together they raised 2 children and have become the grandfather to 2 grandchildren.

-Calvin has been Chief of the Gander Bay Indian Band for 35 years, and has been on the Board of Directors of the Federation of Newfoundland Indians throughout this time.
-In addition to this experience, he has worked as a housing inspector, fisheries director, and manager.
+Calvin has been Chief of the Gander Bay Indian Band for 44 years and has been on the Board of Directors of the Federation of Newfoundland Indians throughout this time.
+In addition to this experience, he has worked as a housing inspector, fishery guardian and hunting and fishing guide.
+Calvin has countless volunteer hours with local groups including the fire department, recreation committee and the Men’s dart league.

 Glenwood Ward Councilor, Francis Skeard